chiffre-io/push/README.md

 Here, most events are collected using two methods:

 - POST with the encrypted payload in the body
-- GET with the encrypted paylaod in a query string argument
+- GET with the encrypted payload in a query string argument

 The first one is preferred by the tracker script, and uses either `fetch` or `sendBeacon`, depending on context and availability.